-In her book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
-With courage and candour she delves into the discomfort of our darkest moments, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.
+In her award-winning book, The Final Act of Grace, Mary shares her personal account of life, death, love and grief.
+With courage and candour she delves into discomfort, braving our death-phobic culture to take readers on a journey of how to master a peaceful death.

 Mary C Dwyer is a secular, not-only-for-profit, community of practice seeking a new way to rise to the challenges we all face as a global community.
 The governing values guiding the Mary C Dwyer FB page and direction are love, compassion, grace, care, kindness and wisdom and the development of human consciousness.

 This retreat is for leaders who are serious about their personal development.
 People who have already spent time developing their consciousness.
 It is for those who know that by bringing light and awareness to our own shadow, we develop a capacity to manage complexity, develop stronger relationships, increasing our ability to influence and ultimately becoming more fulfilled.